microsoft/hlsl-specs/proposals/NNNN-dxil-vectors.md

  <[NUM] x [TYPE]> @dx.op.tertiary.v[NUM][TY](i32 opcode, <[NUM] x [TYPE]> operand1, <[NUM] x [TYPE]> operand2, <[NUM] x [TYPE]> operand3)
 ```

+The scalarized variants of these DXIL intrinsics will remain unchanged and can be used in conjunction
-The only opcodes allowed with vector variants are:
+ with the vector variants.

-* Unary
-  * Exp
-  * Htan
-  * Atan
-  * Log
-* Binary
-  * FMin
-  * FMax
-* Tertiary
-  * Fma

-Unsupported DXIL intrinsics will continue to operate on scalarized representations even if those scalars
- are extracted from native vectors.

-### Potential Changes to DXIL Consumers

-As this removes no existing DXIL features, the former representation of vectors is still valid.
-However, DXIL consumers may expect native vectors where they are supported and may misinterpret
- vectors scalarized into arrays as being native arrays.
-This is unlikely to produce any faulty results, but may miss some optimizations.

-As DXIL with native vectors might be linked to create a DXIL shader without that support,
- some additional scalarization might be necessary when linking in such cases.

-This feature involves no changes to previous shader models and any DXIL produced for earlier versions
-  should continue to behave exactly as before.
+This means that the same language-level vector could be used in scalarized operations and native vector operations
+ within the same shader by being scalarized as needed even within the same shader.

-#### Validation Changes
+### Validation Changes

-Validation errors for use of native vectors in DXIL are removed.
+Blanket validation errors for use of native vectors DXIL are removed.
+Specific disallowed usages of native vector types will be determined by
+ examining arguments to operations and intrinsics and producing errors where appropriate.
+Aggregate types will be recursed into to identify any native vector components.

+Native vectors should produce validation errors when:

+* Used in cbuffers.
-Any errors for using vectors in unsupported intrinsics or operations are maintained,
- but made more specific to the operations or locations that don't allow native vector types.
+* Used in unsupported intrinsics or operations as before, but made more specific to the operations.
-More specific errors will be generated for usage of native vectors in any unsupported intrinsics.
-New errors will be generated for any use of native vectors in shader signatures or cbuffer locations.
+* Any usage in previous shader model shaders apart from exported library functions.

-A validation error should be produced for any representation of a single element vector.
+Error should be produced for any representation of a single element vector outside of
-Such vectors should be represented as scalars.

-### Runtime Additions

-#### Runtime information

-When native vectors are present, a DXIL unit will signal a dependency on Shader Model 6.9.
+ exported library functions.

+Specific errors might be generated for invalid overloads of `LoadInput` and `StoreOutput`
+ as they represent usage of vectors in entry point signatures.

-#### Device Capability
+### Device Capability

-Devices that support Shader Model 6.9 will be required to support native vectors in rawbuffer resources,
+Devices that support Shader Model 6.9 will be required to fully support this feature.
- allocas, and groupshared memory.
-These native vectors must be supported for the above indicated DXIL intrinsics.

 ## Testing

+### Compilation Testing

 A compiler targeting shader model 6.9 should be able to represent vectors in the supported memory spaces
- in their native form and generate native calls for supported intrinsics
+ in their native form and generate native calls for supported intrinsics.

- and scalarized versions for unsupported intrinsics.
+Test that appropriate output is produced for:

-Verify that supported intrinsics and operations will retain vector types.
+* Supported intrinsics and operations will retain vector types.
+* Dynamic indexing of vectors produces the correct `extractelement`, `insertelement`
+ operations with dynamic index parameters.

+### Validation testing

 The DXIL 6.9 validator should allow native vectors in the supported memory and intrinsic uses.
-It should produce errors for uses in signatures, cbuffers, and type buffers and any uses in unsupported intrinsics.
+It should produce errors for uses in unsupported intrinsics, cbuffers, and typed buffers.

+Single-element vectors are allowed only as interfaces to library shaders.
-Any representation of a single element vector should produce a validation error.
+Other usages of a single element vector should produce a validation error.

-These shouldn't be directlty produceable with a compatible compiler and will require custom DXIL generation.
+### Execution testing

-Full runtime execution should be tested by using the native vector intrinsics on different types of memory
+Full runtime execution should be tested by using the native vector intrinsics using
+ groupshared and non-groupshared memory.
- and confirming that the calculations produce the correct results in all cases for an assortment of vector sizes.
+Calculations should produce the correct results in all cases for a range of vector sizes.
+In practice, this testing will largely represent verifying correct intrinsic output
+ with the new shader model.

 ## Acknowledgments